kkatrio/blog/content/posts/normalize.md

 };
 ```

 An hour of my life to debug it that I'm never getting back.
+I should have guessed earlier because results were skewed only by the y-axis.